jnidzwetzki/pg-lock-tracer/README.md

  <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" />
 </a>

-This project provides a BPF (_Berkeley Packet Filter_) based lock tracer for PostgreSQL, called `pg_lock_trace`.
+This project provides a BPF (_Berkeley Packet Filter_) based lock tracer for PostgreSQL, called `pg_lock_tracer`.
 At the moment, PostgreSQL 14 and 15 are supported (see additional information below).

 The lock tracer can be used to attach to a running PostgreSQL process  (using _UProbes_).
-Afterward, `pg_lock_trace` shows all taken locks by PostgreSQL.
+Afterward, `pg_lock_tracer` shows all taken locks by PostgreSQL.
 The tool is useful for debugging locking problems within PostgreSQL or PostgreSQL extensions.

-`pg_lock_trace` also allows dumping the output as JSON formatted lines, which allows further processing with additional tools.
+`pg_lock_tracer` also allows dumping the output as JSON formatted lines, which allows further processing with additional tools.
 This repository also contains the script `animate_lock_graph`, which provides an animated version of the taken looks.

 ## Usage Examples